Nehailaa/Team-Profile-Generator/README.md

 # Usage

 Use inquirer from your command line to answer prompt questions about your project.
-View walk through video here:

 # Tests